 This health condition commonly affects older adults in hospitals, and it often occurs after the use of antibiotic medications.

-According to the Centers for Disease Control and Prevention, C. difficile led to almost half a million infections among patients in the United States in a single year.
+According to the Centers for Disease Control and Prevention, C. difficile led to almost

 More than 80 percent of these deaths occurred among people aged 65 years or older.